-The findings correspond with current approaches to tourism development that strongly valorize the tourist’s (temporary) assimilation into the local community and creation of meaningful relations between tourists and residents (Pappalepore et al., 2010).
-When tourists blend into the city’s fabric of life, as the study proposes, it means that they are not mere passive observers but also active participants in local life, culture, and events.
-This interaction has the potential of intensifying [making deeper] their understanding and appreciation of Eilat and its inhabitants, and shared spaces for tourists and residents create opportunities to learn each other and share experiences.
-By emphasizing connection, community involvement, and development of sustainable tourism, the study reflects an advanced approach toward urban-tourism development and management, the kind in which both the city and the visitors there enjoy deeper and more meaningful experiences (Nilsson, 2020).
-Within the framework of such tourism, for example tourists would prefer to learn to cook by local chefs than simply eating [partaking of dishes at the town’s restaurants.
+The findings accord with current approaches to tourism development that strongly valorize the tourist’s (temporary) assimilation into the local community and creation of meaningful relations with residents (Pappalepore et al., 2010).
+When tourists blend into a city’s fabric of life, as the study proposes, they cease to be mere passive observers and become active participants in local life, culture, and events.
+This interaction may augment their understanding and appreciation of Eilat and its inhabitants and give both sides opportunities to learn from and share experiences with each other.
+By emphasizing connection, community involvement, and development of sustainable tourism, the study reflects an advanced approach toward UT development and management, the kind in which both the city and its visitors enjoy deeper and more meaningful experiences (Nilsson, 2020).
+In such tourism, for example, visitors would rather learn to cook at the hands of local chefs than simply eat in the town’s restaurants.

-The preferences expressed by potential tourists to Eilat point to a deeper and broader range of tourism motives, in contrast to the conventional wisdom that visitors to the city, mainly to vacation at the sea and on the beach.
-Israelis’ tourism motives in regard to Eilat appear to have evolved and branched over the years [], comporting with the classic “travel career ladder” theory (Pearce, 2013).
-Tourists who express interest in local foods, cultural events, and unique shopping experiences in Eilat reflect tourists’ wish to have authentic and enriching experiences beyond simple hedonism.
-This trend of development, anchored in the local and not in external initiatives disconnected from the community interests, as real potential of abtting a regenerative local economy and sustainable tourism (Hall, 2019), in a way that will benefit the local population.
-Indeed, the residents’ survey in this study showed that community support of UT and willingness to take active part in it depend strongly on the ability to develop it in a sustainability spirit.
-Co-opting the Eilat community into planning, developing, and managing UT appears to be critical for the success of UT, in accordance with the sustainable tourism approach (McKercher, 2003).
+The preferences expressed by potential tourists to Eilat revealed a deeper and broader range of tourism motives than the conventional wisdom, which has it that visitors to this city come mainly to vacation in the sea and on the beach.
+Israelis’ tourism motives in regard to Eilat appear to have evolved and branched over the years, comporting with the classic “travel career ladder” theory (Pearce, 2013).
+Tourists who express an interest in local foods, cultural events, and unique shopping experiences in Eilat reflect their wish to enjoy experiences more authentic and enriching than simple hedonism.
+This trend, anchored in local and not in external initiatives that are uncoupled from the community’s interests, has real potential of abetting the formation of a regenerative local economy and sustainable tourism (Hall, 2019) in a way that would benefit the local population.
+Indeed, the residents’ survey showed that community support of UT and willingness to partake of it depend strongly on the ability to develop UT in the spirit of sustainability.
+Co-opting the Eilat community into UT planning, developing, and management appears to be critical for successful UT, as the sustainable-tourism approach indicates (McKercher, 2003).